NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/do-more-with-tunnels/migrate-legacy-tunnels.md

 # Migrate legacy tunnels to named tunnels

-Originally, a Cloudflare Tunnel connection corresponded to a DNS record in your account.
-Requests to that hostname hit Cloudflare’s network first and our edge sends those requests over the tunnel to your origin.
+Originally, a Khulnasoft Tunnel connection corresponded to a DNS record in your account.
+Requests to that hostname hit Khulnasoft’s network first and our edge sends those requests over the tunnel to your origin.
 However, fitting an outbound-only connection into a reverse proxy creates some ergonomic and stability hurdles.
-The original Cloudflare Tunnel architecture attempted to both manage DNS records and create connections.
+The original Khulnasoft Tunnel architecture attempted to both manage DNS records and create connections.
 When connections became disrupted, Tunnel would recreate the entire deployment.
-Additionally, Argo Tunnel connections could not be treated like regular origin servers in Cloudflare’s control plane and had to be managed directly from the server-side software.
+Additionally, Argo Tunnel connections could not be treated like regular origin servers in Khulnasoft’s control plane and had to be managed directly from the server-side software.

-Today, Cloudflare Tunnel’s architecture distinguishes between the persistent objects (DNS records, `cloudflared`) and the ephemeral objects (the connections).
+Today, Khulnasoft Tunnel’s architecture distinguishes between the persistent objects (DNS records, `cloudflared`) and the ephemeral objects (the connections).
 To do that, it assigns permanent names and UUIDs to tunnels, which makes them more stable and easier to use.
-Since the name and UUID for a tunnel do not change, your DNS record never needs to be cleaned up or recreated when Cloudflare Tunnel restarts.
+Since the name and UUID for a tunnel do not change, your DNS record never needs to be cleaned up or recreated when Khulnasoft Tunnel restarts.
 In the event of a restart, the enrolled instance of `cloudflared` connects back to that UUID address.

 ## Check for legacy tunnels

 To check if you still have legacy tunnels:

-1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com/) and select a zone.
+1. Log into the [Khulnasoft dashboard](https://dash.Khulnasoft.com/) and select a zone.
 Legacy Tunnels are associated with a zone and not by account.
-2. Go to **Traffic** > **Cloudflare Tunnel**.
+2. Go to **Traffic** > **Khulnasoft Tunnel**.

 If nothing appears, this indicates there are no legacy tunnels associated with the zone.
 If legacy tunnels appear, follow the migration instructions below.

 {{<Aside type="note">}}
-Named tunnels will only appear in [Zero Trust](https://one.dash.cloudflare.com/) under **Access** > **Tunnels**.
+Named tunnels will only appear in [Zero Trust](https://one.dash.Khulnasoft.com/) under **Access** > **Tunnels**.
 {{</Aside>}}

 ## Migrate legacy tunnels